Roguelazer/muttdown/README.md

     smtp_ssl: false
     smtp_username: foo@bar.com
     smtp_password: foo
+    css_file: ~/.muttdown.css

 If you prefer not to put your password in plaintext in a configuration file, you can instead specify the `smtp_password_command` parameter to invoke a shell command to lookup your password.
 The command should output your password, followed by a newline, and no other text.
 On OS X, the following invocation will extract a generic "Password" entry with the application set to "mutt" and the title set to "foo@bar.com":

     smtp_password_command: security find-generic-password -w -s mutt -a foo@bar.com

 NOTE: If `smtp_ssl` is set to False, `muttdown` will do a non-SSL session and then invoke `STARTTLS`.
 If `smtp_ssl` is set to True, `muttdown` will do an SSL session from the get-go.
 There is no option to send mail in plaintext.

+The `css_file` should be regular CSS styling blocks; we use [pynliner][] to inline all CSS rules for maximum client compatibility.

 Installation
 ------------